8. Prediction Intervals for Data Streams#

 • For comparison purposes, we can also plot two prediction interval results over time.

-• We don’t take more results since it makes the plot too messy to read.
+• We don’t offer the ability to take more than two since it makes the plot too messy to read.

 [10]: